-- (a) the local housing authority are satisfied that- - (i) a category 1 hazard exists on any residential premises,

-- (ii) any qualifying residential premises fail to meet a type 1 requirement, and - (b) they are further satisfied that the hazard or failure involves an imminent risk of serious harm to the health or safety of any of the occupiers of those or any other residential premises, and - (c) no management order is in force under Chapter 1 or 2 of Part 4 in relation to the premises mentioned in paragraph (a)(i) or (ii), the taking by the authority of emergency remedial action under this section in respect of the hazard or failure is a course of action available to the authority in relation to the hazard or failure for the purposes of section 5 (category 1 hazards and type 1 requirements: general duty to take enforcement action)."
+- (a) a person who is an owner of the premises; - (b) a person having control of or managing the premises; - (c) the holder of any licence under Part 2 or 3 in respect of the premises; - (d) in the case of qualifying residential premises which are let under a relevant tenancy, the landlord under the tenancy and any person who is a superior landlord in relation to the tenancy." - 26 (1) Section 40 (emergency remedial action) is amended as follows. - (2) For subsection (1) substitute - "(1) If - (a) the local housing authority are satisfied that - (i) a category 1 hazard exists on any residential premises, or - (ii) any qualifying residential premises fail to meet a type 1 requirement, and - (b) they are further satisfied that the hazard or failure involves an imminent risk of serious harm to the health or safety of any of the occupiers of those or any other residential premises, and - (c) no management order is in force under Chapter 1 or 2 of 25 Part 4 in relation to the premises mentioned in paragraph (a)(i) or (ii), the taking by the authority of emergency remedial action under this section in respect of the hazard or failure is a course of action available to the authority in relation to the hazard or failure for the purposes of section 5 (category 1 hazards and type 1 requirements: general duty to take enforcement action)."